Guide to Selling a House by Auction

 5. Auction legal pack

-Both traditional and modern auction sales require an auction legal pack to be prepared by the sellers solicitor.
+Both on-the-day and extended auction sales require an auction legal pack to be prepared by the sellers solicitor.
 An auction legal pack is likely to cost no less than about £200 to £500 + VAT.
 The lower end of the range being for the sale of a small plot of land or a freehold garage.
 A solicitor is likely to charge a higher rate for more complex sales, such as a commercial property or a leasehold flat.

 6. Total solicitors fees